|>>> VERSION FRANÇAISE|

 1. Amendments and sub-amendments shall be voted on before the text to which they relate.

-2. If two or more amendments apply to the same words in a draft resolution, that which is furthest from the text under consideration shall have priority over the others and shall be put to the vote first.
+2. If two or more amendments apply to the same words in a draft resolution, the one which is furthest removed from the text under consideration shall have priority over the others and shall be put to the vote first.

 4. In case of doubt regarding the priority, the President shall decide.